 Beginning in 2017 (en masse) and continuing full steam in 2018, many fashion brands and retailers announced one by one that they would stop using animal fur in their collections and in the case of retailers, offering up fur products for sale.
 Gucci creative director Alessandro Michele, for instance, swore off fur last year, saying that use of the textile is “not modern.”
 Donatella Versace revealed this spring that her brand will distance itself from fur, stating, “I don’t want to kill animals to make fashion.”
 And as recently as this month, Chanel announced that it would join the likes of Net-a-Porter, FarFetch, Armani, Burberry, Calvin Klein, Givenchy, and Bottega Veneta, among others, in discontinuing its use of fur.

 These voices are joined, of course, by lobbyists, such as Mark Oaten, CEO of the International Fur Federation, who has voiced concern about “how it is possible for a chemical-based product, such as faux fur, to be more sustainable than a natural-based product.”
-He notes, “Some of the fake fur is saying that it’s being developed using recycled plastic, and that’s great, however, it is still plastic.”
+He notes, “Some of the fake fur is saying that it is being developed using recycled plastic, and that is great, however, it is still plastic.”
 While the trajectory for faux fur is only just coming into focus in a meaningful way, one thing that is abundantly clear is that more nuance is coming into the conversation about the merits of using – or swearing off – fur.
 What will be interesting to see is whether this is something that fashion sticks to in the long run.